LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       See :term:`abstract method`.

    monitor
-      Any object, implementing the ``monitoring`` built-in protocol, that is notified by the runtime when a spied event occurs.
+      Any object, implementing the :ref:`monitoring <apis:monitoring/0>`
+      built-in protocol, that is notified by the runtime when a spied event occurs.
 The spied :term:`events <event>` can be set by the monitor itself or by any other object.

    object
       An entity characterized by an :term:`identity` and a set of predicate